 A healthcare provider can recommend the right type and dosage of prebiotics based on your condition.
 In some cases, low-FODMAP prebiotics or a gradual introduction can help minimize side effects.
 Always monitor your body’s response and adjust intake accordingly.

-Debunking Myths About Prebiotics
+Common Myths and Facts About Prebiotics

 The growing interest in prebiotics has caused many myths and misunderstandings.
 It is important to tell the difference between what is true and what is not.
 This will help you make smart choices about adding prebiotics to your meals.